lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 (Services started, press enter to stop and go back to the console...)
 ```

-You can verify that the services are indeed up and running by invoking one of its endpoints, e.g:
+You can verify that the services are indeed up and running by invoking one of its endpoints from any HTTP client.
+For example, on Windows you might use Postman.
+On Linux, you might use curl:

 ```console
 $ curl http://localhost:9000/api/hello/World
 ```

-And you should get back the message `Hello, World!`.
+A successful request returns the message `Hello, World!`.

 If you are wondering why we have created two services in the seed template, instead of having just one, the reason is simply that ([quoting](https://twitter.com/jboner/status/699536472442011648) Jonas Bonér):